Greater Mekong Subregion

 The Greater Mekong Subregion, (GMS) or just Greater Mekong, is a trans-national region of the Mekong River basin in Southeast Asia.
 The region is home to more than 300 million people.
-It came into being with the launch of a development program in 1992 by the Asian Development Bank that brought together the six Asian countries of Cambodia, China (specifically Yunnan Province and the Guangxi Zhuang Autonomous Region), Laos, Myanmar (Burma), Thailand, and Vietnam.
+It came into being with the launch of a development program in 1992 by the Asian Development Bank that brought together the six Asian countries of Cambodia, China (specifically Yunnan and Guangxi), Laos, Myanmar, Thailand, and Vietnam.

-The Greater Mekong holds irreplaceable natural and cultural riches and is considered one of the world's most significant biodiversity hotspots.
+The Greater Mekong Subregion holds irreplaceable natural and cultural riches and is considered one of the world's most significant biodiversity hotspots.
 The region is an important food provider and the site of many large-scale construction projects with social and economic implications.

 Regional cooperation

 For more than two decades, the six countries of the Greater Mekong Subregion have been working together under an economic cooperation program to realize their vision of a prosperous, integrated, and harmonious subregion.

 The GMS Program has adopted a three-pronged strategy (the three Cs):